Best Rated Fandeliers + How to Paint a Chandelier Ceiling Fan

 3. Living Rooms

-Since living rooms are usually the large rooms, choose a larger fandelier.
+Since living rooms are usually the larger rooms of the house, choose a larger fandelier.
 Rooms meant for gathering can feel stuffy, so circulating the air when entertaining a crowd helps the room breathe.

 4. Kitchens